Peperomia plants are an extremely common tropical houseplant known for their thick stems, fleshy leaves, and lovely ornamental foliage.

 Water as often as the soil surface dries and mist leaves regularly to provide increased humidity.
 These plants thrive in warm locations, so positioning on or near a radiator is also beneficial.

-There are more than 1500 varieties of peperomia plants available for both indoor and outdoor gardens, and they’re all relatively easy to care for.
+Native to Mexico, South America, and the Caribbean, Peperomia is a large genus of tropical plants in the family Piperaceae.
+There are approximately 1,600 varieties of peperomia available for both indoor and outdoor gardens, and they’re all relatively easy to care for.

 With so many different varieties to choose from, it can be hard to decide which species is right for you!
 Read on to learn about the best types of peperomia for your houseplant collection and how to keep them thriving in your space.